amesbah/cpen-testing-course/assignments/assignment2-coverage-analysis.md

 # Use gradle/maven with JaCoCo plugin for detailed reports
 ```

-**Important**: Focus detailed coverage analysis on your chosen primary bug, but collect basic coverage data for all 3 bugs for comparative analysis.
+**Important**: Collect coverage data for all 3 bugs for comparative analysis.

 **Required Measurements**: